 Thanks for the pictures.
 They brought back some pleasant memories.

-5 Frames with a Found F2A
+Muskoka on 5 Frames with a Friendly Deer

 Your passion for photography and the 35mm f/1.4 lens really shines through in your writing.
 Keep exploring and capturing those incredible moments, whether it’s with friendly deer or amidst the stunning scenery of Canada’s great outdoors.